openstack/nova/doc/source/user/filter-scheduler.rst

 * |IsolatedHostsFilter| - filter based on ``isolated_images``, ``isolated_hosts``
   and ``restrict_isolated_hosts_to_isolated_images`` flags.
 * |JsonFilter| - allows simple JSON-based grammar for selecting hosts.
-* |RamFilter| - filters hosts by their RAM.
+* |RamFilter| - DEPRECATED; filters hosts by their RAM.
 Only hosts with sufficient RAM to host the instance are passed.
 * |AggregateRamFilter| - filters hosts by RAM with per-aggregate ``ram_allocation_ratio`` setting.
 If no per-aggregate value is found, it will fall back to the global default ``ram_allocation_ratio``.
 If more than one value is found for a host (meaning the host is in two different aggregates with different ratio settings), the minimum value will be used.
-* |DiskFilter| - filters hosts by their disk allocation.
+* |DiskFilter| - DEPRECATED; filters hosts by their disk allocation.
 Only hosts with sufficient disk space to host the instance are passed.
   ``disk_allocation_ratio`` setting.
 The virtual disk to physical disk allocation ratio, 1.0 by default.
 The total allowed allocated disk size will be physical disk multiplied this ratio.